“Oh No! What’s my login and password?”

 - Some tell instructions out of order . . .

-- or they finally tell you what you need and then repeat themselves a few pages later.
+- or they finally tell us what we need and then repeat themselves a few pages later.

-- But I kept telling myself: I am going for security and will overlook their lack of simple start up instructions.
+- But I keep telling myself: I am going for security and will overlook their lack of simple start up instructions.

-- So, I am writing (3) posts — this is the first of the three — with some general information.
-Later you can fill in information with their instructions / videos.
+- So, I am writing (4) posts — this is the first of the four — with some general information.

 - Next step: we can install the Keeper import tool.